 City in 15 minutes and active transport

-Finally, the most important trend and forecast for next year in 2021 is the widespread adoption by governments of policies related to the “15 Minutes Cities“.
+Finally, the most important trend and forecast for next year in 2021 is the widespread adoption by governments of policies related to "15 Minutes Cities".
 A study initially started in Paris, now leads (due to Covid) to the expansion of urban bicycle networks to maintain social distancing and public health, all over the world.

-Almost all major cities now have pedestrianized streets, even improvised bike paths, venues with outdoor ventures and cycling and walking boom.
+Almost all major cities now have pedestrianized streets, even improvised cycle paths, venues with outdoor ventures and cycling and walking boom.
 Although these policies have always been supported by urban planners and designers to reduce the impact of cars (the study on superblocks), Covid served as a turning point.

 Now pursuing longer-term sustainability initiatives and active investments in transport infrastructure no longer seems difficult, but it is even indispensable.